deltron-fr/blockchain_voting_system/README.md

 ## Displaying results

-This project provides two ways to inspect voting results:

 - CLI output: the `cli.py results <election_id>` command reads the chain and prints a human-friendly tally for the given election.
 This is the simplest way to check vote counts locally.
-- On-disk chain: all blocks (including `create` and `vote` blocks) are stored in `chain.json`.
-You can inspect the raw chain with tools such as `jq` to see each block's contents and signatures.

 How results are produced